Housing

 - be able to stay in their home even if their care and support needs to change

-To do this we know we need to support integrated care systems to work with local housing providers and other stakeholders to develop, remodel and adapt accommodation for people with a learning disability, autism or both.
+To do this we know we need to support partners in integrated care systems to work with local housing providers and other stakeholders to develop, remodel and adapt accommodation for people with a learning disability and autistic people.

 This will mean that more people can live in their own home and get the support they need to live healthy, safe and rewarding lives.